Schnyarp/greatname/README.md

 # Greatname.com – Premium Domain Landing Page

-This is the landing page template for **greatname.com**, designed to showcase and sell premium domain names.
+This is the landing page template for **greatname.com**, designed to showcase and sell a curated collection of premium domain names.
 The template features a clean, modern design, an inquiry form for potential buyers, and a hidden page visit counter using [hits.sh](https://hits.sh).

 ## Features